valentinradu/Helm/README.md

 ## Overview

-Helm is a declarative library, which means you have to first construct the underlying navigation graph with its nodes, edges and rules, and only then, you can harness its power in SwiftUI.
+Helm has a declarative approach, which means you have to first construct the underlying navigation graph with its nodes, edges and rules, and only then, you can harness its power in SwiftUI.

 ### Define the navigation graph